shardsio/shardsio.github.io/product.md

 We provide tools for building and managing big clusters of Postgresql databases on commodity hardware which cover installation of software and system setup, hosts provisioning and monitoring, building and deployment utilities.

-Shards.io offers assitance in creating ultimate products which need to handle high load and data processing performance.
+Shards.io offers assistance in creating ultimate products which need to handle high load and data processing performance.